For a limited time: Your gift for animals, matched. Help animals now

 Get the latest news and updates from Animal Equality

-Investigation: US Horses Awaiting Slaughter in Mexico
+Investigation: US horses awaiting slaughter in Mexico

 An Animal Equality investigation shows American horses in Mexico for slaughter.
 Additional footage reveals what happens to horses inside Mexican slaughterhouses.

-November 23, 2022 Updated: August 20, 2023
+November 23, 2022 Updated: November 17, 2024

-November 23, 2022—In a new two-part investigation by Animal Equality, investigators film proof of American horses being held at a slaughterhouse in Zacatecas, Mexico.
+In a new two-part investigation by Animal Equality, investigators film proof of American horses being held at a slaughterhouse in Zacatecas, Mexico.

 This investigation comes a month after Animal Equality released an international campaign to end horse slaughter.
 Nearly 100,000 supporters worldwide have signed the petition to end this practice.